 Prospective PIs will be encouraged to discuss potential research ideas with a Senior LCPC research team member of their choosing and/ or a member of AMRI to see if the idea may be worth pursuing as a research project.
 If the idea has potential and the PI would like to pursue LCPC support, he/she will be required to submit a two-page research proposal to LCPC research staff for review.

 The proposal, once received, will be screened by a senior LCPC research team member.
-The LCPC research team member will provide feedback and if the PI remains interested, will schedule the proposal for a presentation at an LCPC research forum (note-these forums may be held jointly with AMRI).
-PIs will prepare the presentation and send it to LCPC research team member for review and comment prior to the presentation at the research forum.
-This will ensure that the proposed research benefits from early feedback prior to the forum presentation.
+The LCPC research team member will provide feedback and if the PI remains interested, will schedule a meeting with the PI to discuss the project.
+This will ensure that the proposed research benefits from early feedback to have academic rigour.

 • +